watem-sedem/watem-sedem/docs/input.rst

 Filename of the CN map.
 This raster is only mandatory when :ref:`simple = 0 <simple>`.

-This raster contains a CN-value for every pixel in the model domain.
+This raster contains a CN-value (between 0 and 100) for every pixel in the model domain.

-TO DO: datatype map?
+The datatype of the CN raster is float32.

 .. _outletmap: